ekomurcu/stock-market-at-future/README.md

 # Stock-Market-at-Future
-Predıction of the prıces of stock
+Predicting the prices of stock market